-We use this characterisation to show that $2$-acyclic \ca frames display a high degree of regularity (and most of the notions that we will introduce in this and the following sections only make sense in $2$-acyclic frames).
-In $2$-acyclic \ca frames, every family of $\alpha$-classes (cosets) with non-trivial intersection intersects in a unique coset; and for any two vertices, there is a unique smallest set $\alpha\in\tau$ that connects these vertices.
-In contrast, arbitrary S5- or CK-frames impose very little structure on the overlap patterns between the equivalence classes formed by their accessibility relations.
+We use Observation~\ref{cutChar} to show that $2$-acyclic \ca frames display a high degree of regularity that will be essential for many of the notions to be introduced in this and the following sections.
+While arbitrary S5- or CK-frames impose very little structure on the overlap patterns between the equivalence classes w.r.t.\ various $R_\alpha$, we shall see that in $2$-acyclic \ca frames, e.g.\ any pair of vertices is connected by $R_\alpha$ for a unique minimal set $\alpha\in\tau$.

-In the next section, we shall draw on the structure of the dual hypergraph associated with a Cayley frame (cf.~Definition~\ref{dualhypergraphdef}).
-Here, we anticipate the definition of the \emph{dual hyperedge} of a world because it is convenient for notational purposes.
+In the next section, we shall investigate the structure of the dual hypergraph associated with a Cayley frame (cf.~Definition~\ref{dualhypergraphdef}).
+We anticipate the definition of the \emph{dual hyperedge} which is convenient for notational purposes here as well.

 \begin{definition} In a \ca frame $\str{M}$ define the \emph{dual hyperedge} induced by a world $w$ to be the set of cosets

 \end{definition}